 Mt.
 San Jacinto State Park offers 54 miles of hiking trails located within a 14,000 acre pristine wilderness, one of the last in California.
 All trails are accessed by exiting the Mountain Station and descending a concrete pathway less than a mile to Long Valley.
-In Long Valley there are picnic tables, water, Ranger Station, flush toilets and some easy trails.
+In Long Valley there are picnic tables, Ranger Station, flush toilets and some easy trails.

 Long Valley Discovery Trail: Follow the nature trail posts around a ¾ mile (1.2 km) loop.
 This easy level trail provides an excellent introduction to the Park's plants and animals.

 Desert View Trail: A 1.5 mile (2 km) loop trail leads to a number of scenic overlooks and forest views.
 Short climbs, moderately strenuous.

 Round Valley: A 2.5 miles of trail leads to picturesque Round Valley.
 Fairly level trails, short climbs, moderately strenuous.

 Wellmans Divide: From Round Valley to Wellmans Divide is a 1-mile hike with a 600 feet elevation gain.
 The view from here is truly spectacular.
 Looking west you can see the dome of the Palomar Observatory and to the southwest Tahquitz Peak Lookout.
 From this point you can continue down to Idyllwild or up to the Mt.
 San Jacinto Peak.
 Elevation gain, strenuous.

 San Jacinto Peak: This is a 5.5 mile hike one way will take you to the second highest point in southern California.
 On clear days it is reported that you can see Catalina Island or the glow from Las Vegas at night.